The recent development of electric launch aids makes the operation of an ultralight glider much easier.

 The noise level is lower than any other motorized aircraft:

-Unfortunately, in France and some european countries, an ultralight glider equipped with an electric launch aid is considered as a motorized aircraft, and the pilot must hold a pilot license, which does not prepare him at all to fly an ultralight glider.
+Unfortunately, in France, an ultralight glider equipped with an electric launch aid is considered as a motorized aircraft, and the pilot must hold a pilot license, which does not prepare him at all to fly an ultralight glider.

 In some countries, like Switzerland, Austria or the United States, an ultralight glider has the same status wether it takes off using an electric launch aid or not, and therefore the most part of the ultralight gliders production goes to these countries.